zweed4u/destinyItemHash/README.md

 ==================================================
 Recently, Bungie has required an API Key header to view their '/Manifest/*' path.
 I migrated to urllib2 to allow header addition in the request.
 Image download is still available publicly without any headers so I stuck with urllib to download.
+-UPDATE-
+API Key is no longer needed in the request.
+API Key will still be implemented to ensure proper functionality.
 On the fly API Key generating maybe something to come in the future.